sifulsidd/go-off/README.md

 Worked on the lexer, essentially it reads each character and determines what kind of value it contains.
 Whether it be an integer, keyword or even a symbol.
 We check it at each point and make sure it is reading what we are typing.
 Fully tested in TDD as well.

 ### REPL (read, eval, print, loop)/Console ###
+Starts off by >> and then reads your code the first for loop without and conditions is basically the same as a python while True loop *Start function:*
+- Takes the input we provide
+- loops until it is false
+- reads the input the scanner is provided, if empty just exits
+- if not empty we create a lexer and pass in the string we have
+- goes through whole string until it reaches "EOF" and returns that value each time